 For Jasmine, the Lemonade Day program allowed her to grow and find her footing in the world.
 “Lemonade Day impacted me because I was the type of person where I would try new things, but somebody else had to do it first.
-So when I started Lemonade Day it was an opportunity to show people my personality and do things first.
+So when I started Lemonade Day, it was an opportunity to show people my personality and do things first.

-After five years in Lemonade Day, Jasmine decided to start her own business, “J’s Goodie Jars,” which is a baking business where she sells homemade baked goods.
-She was inspired to start her own company because entrepreneurship was something that had always appealed to her and the lessons learned in Lemonade Day allowed her to understand what it takes to run a business, “Being able to be a boss at 13 years old really caught my eye,” she says with a smile.
+After five years in Lemonade Day, Jasmine decided to start her own business, J’s Goodie Jars, where she sells homemade baked goods.
+She was inspired to start her own company because entrepreneurship was something that had always appealed to her and the lessons learned in Lemonade Day allowed her to understand what it takes to run a business.
+“Being able to be a boss at 13 years old really caught my eye,” she says with a smile.
 The business became official when she was just starting her freshman year of high school and has now been operating for three years.

-Reflecting how far she has come since she started Lemonade Day nine years ago, Jasmine says “The program taught me how to build a business and be a boss.
+Reflecting on how far she has come since she started Lemonade Day nine years ago, Jasmine says, “The program taught me how to build a business and be a boss.
 You can’t expect everyone to do everything and you do nothing.
-My second year when I did it by myself, I realized you have to be able to do it all when you are running a business.
+My second year, when I did it by myself, I realized you have to be able to do it all when you are running a business.
 Lemonade Day really opened my eyes to who I am as a person because I can no longer rely on just being the cute little girl saying, ‘Hey can you buy my lemonade?’
 At some point, all of us have to grow up, and it taught me that I can do this.
-It taught me how to be myself and it gave me the skills to be able to deliver.”
+It taught me how to be myself, and it gave me the skills to be able to deliver.”

-Next up Jasmine is figuring out where she will go to college.
+Next up, Jasmine is figuring out where she will go to college.
 She wants to leave Houston and experience something new.
 Her plan is to study biomedical engineering, with hopes of starting her own research company.
 To Jasmine, there are certain areas of medical research that are not being adequately studied, and she knows there are advancements just waiting to be uncovered.
 She feels working at an established company would not allow her to research her passions, so as any true entrepreneur would, she plans to set out on her own.